Vocabulario arquitectónico en inglés

 Belvedere - Projection from top of roof; also called cupola

-arc-boutant, or flying buttress, serves to sustain a vault, and is self-sustained by some strong wall or massive work.
+Boutant - type of support.
+An arc-boutant, or flying buttress, serves to sustain a vault, and is self-sustained by some strong wall or massive work.
 A pillar boutant is a large chain or jamb of stone, made to support a wall, terrace, or vault.
 The word is French, and comes from the verb bouter, "to butt" or "abut".

 Bullseye window - small oval window, set horizontally.